 Coconut oil is a versatile and popular natural oil that has gained popularity due to its potential skin, hair, and overall health benefits.
 It is extracted from coconut kernels and contains several fatty acids, including lauric acid, caprylic acid, and capric acid, which contribute to its unique properties.
 Here are some examples of how coconut oil can be used:

-• Hair Conditioner: Coconut oil is well-known for its ability to penetrate hair strands, thereby moisturising and strengthening hair.
+Hair Conditioner: Coconut oil is well-known for its ability to penetrate hair strands, thereby moisturising and strengthening hair as a conditioner.
 It is frequently used as a hair treatment to smooth out frizz, add shine, and improve overall hair health.

 While many people find coconut oil beneficial to their skin and hair, it is important to note that it may not work for everyone.
 Due to its comedogenic nature, some people may experience clogged pores or skin irritation, particularly on the face.
 Before using it extensively, always do a patch test, especially if you have sensitive or acne-prone skin.
 Additionally, when choosing coconut oil, go for virgin or unrefined coconut oil, as these contain more beneficial compounds than refined versions.
 It is also important to incorporate coconut oil into your routine sparingly, as excessive use may not be suitable for all skin types.
 A dermatologist or skincare professional can provide personalised advice on how to use coconut oil for specific skin concerns.